Cheongju: Transport

-Cheongju International Airport provides scheduled flights within Korea and to China.
+Cheongju International Airport provides scheduled flights within Korea and to other parts of Asia.
 The main train station is located at Ogeunjang approximately 8 km north of the city hall.
 This station is on the Chungbuk Line.

 Cheongju Bus Terminal provides almost all of the bus lines to bus terminals located in other cities.
 Ticketing time is between 4:00 am and 11:40 pm.

 Cheongju Express Bus Terminal provides some bus lines for Seoul (Gangnam, Sangbong, South Seoul, East Seoul, Busan, East Deagu, Gwangju).

+In 2023, the Cheongju tunnel flooded during the annual monsoon which trapped 15 vehicles and resulted in at least 7 deaths and 11 reported missing.

 Education

 Cheongju is the site of several tertiary institutions, including: